rkuhlf/rocket-simulation/doc/calculations.md

 #### Numpy Polynomial vs lmfit
 TL;DR: lmfit is better.
 Though most of the other code is written using numpy for calculations, the polynomial class is very poorly supported.
 There are basically two versions, and looking through the documentation for either one is a nightmare.
 It is also hard to save the model.

-lmfit is built entirely for this kind of thing - fitting a user-inputted function to input-output data.
+lmfit is built entirely for this kind of thing - fitting a user-inputted function to input-output src.data.
 Eventually, everything should be generated using lmfit.

 ## Inaccuracies in Inputs
 Most rocket simulation software only allows you to input one possible value for each input.
 However, aerodynamics is a particularly inaccurate science, with difficulties determining coefficients of force to even one significant figure.
-Therefore, I thought it would be useful to allow inputs that covered a range of data.
+Therefore, I thought it would be useful to allow inputs that covered a range of src.data.
 To do so, I think it makes the most since to have custom override functions for each class.

 Simply allow the user to input an array of two items, worst-case first followed by best-case.
 The program would then run two simulations and output the range of possible outcomes.